Lübeck

-The city lies in Holstein, northeast of Hamburg, on the mouth of the River Trave, which flows into the Bay of Lübeck in the borough of Travemünde, and on the Trave's tributary Wakenitz.
-The city is part of the Hamburg Metropolitan Region, and is the southwesternmost city on the Baltic, as well as the closest point of access to the Baltic from Hamburg.
-The port of Lübeck is the second-largest German Baltic port after the port of Rostock.
-The city lies in the Northern Low Saxon dialect area of Low German.
+The city lies in the Holsatian part of Schleswig-Holstein, on the mouth of the Trave, which flows into the Bay of Lübeck in the borough of Travemünde, and on the Trave's tributary Wakenitz.
+The island with the historic old town and the districts north of the Trave are also located in the historical region of Wagria.
+Lübeck is the southwesternmost city on the Baltic Sea, and the closest point of access to the Baltic from Hamburg.
+The city lies in the Holsatian dialect area of Low German.